arunabaijal/humanDetectionModule/readme.md

 are being used in the industry.
 We are making use of the most readily available resource, images, to identify human obstacles.

-Our module will be able to identify multiple humans in an image.
-The final deliverable of our module will be a set of images with location information of the detected humans.
-The robot's system will be able to use this location information.
-We are assuming the input and output of our module to be a set of static images.
+The final deliverable of our module includes source files and license.
+We have included a simple demo to demonstrate the functioning of the module.
+Upon running the demo, an image with a human detected pops up on your screen.
+After that, if you press any key, real world coordinates are displayed on your console.
+For further details on demo, refer the *Demo* section given below.

 ## Team Members